Paranoid (album): Origin and recording

 Most of the songs on Paranoid evolved during onstage improvisational jams.
 In the Classic Albums documentary on the making of Paranoid, guitarist Tony Iommi recalls that "War Pigs" came from "one of the clubs" with Butler adding, "During the song "Warning" we used to jam that out and that particular night when we were jamming it out Tony just went da-dum!"
 In the same documentary, Iommi demonstrates his approach to the guitar solo in the song, explaining that "I always tried to keep the bottom string ringing so it fills it out nicely."
+Most of the album's songs were originally created in the fall of 1969 in a music club in Zurich, Switzerland.
+Black Sabbath spent six weeks in Zurich starting around mid-November 1969.
+They played at what was then known as the 'Beat Club' (also called the Hirschen Club) on the ground floor of the Hotel Hirschen in Zurich's old town.
+The engagement included seven 45-minute sets per day for six weeks.
+Black Sabbath didn't have much material back then, so they played only one song per set, but for 45 minutes.
+They had thus used the 'Beat Club' also "for rehearsals" (Ozzy Osbourne).

 On "Planet Caravan", Osbourne sings through a Leslie speaker, with the singer telling Mojo in 2010, "Then Rodger Bain used an oscillator on it – whatever that is.
-It looks like a fridge with a knob on."
+It looks like a fridge with a knob on".

 Composition

 The album's opening track "War Pigs" was originally intended to be called "Walpurgis".
 It was then changed to "War Pigs", which the band intended to name the album until it was changed to Paranoid after the record company became convinced that the song of the same name had potential as a single.
 Butler explained his intentions to Classic Albums: "I wanted to write a song called 'Walpurgis' – you know, the Satanic version of Christmas – write it about that Satan isn't a spiritual thing, it's warmongers.
 That's who the real Satanists are, all these people who are running the banks and the world and trying to get the working class to fight the wars for them.
-We sent it off to the record company and they said, 'No, we're not going to call it that.
+We sent it off to the record company, and they said, 'No, we're not going to call it that.
 Too Satanic!'
 So I changed it to 'War Pigs'."
 In his autobiography I Am Ozzy, vocalist Ozzy Osbourne recalls, "It was originally going to be called 'Walpurgis' ... which was a term for a black magic wedding or something.
 Then we changed it to 'War Pigs', and Geezer came up with these heavy duty lyrics about death and destruction.
 No wonder we never got any chicks at our gigs.
 Geezer just wasn't interested in your average 'I love you' pop song ...
 Geezer also liked to put a lot of topical stuff, like Vietnam references, into our songs.
 He had his ear to the ground, Geezer did."